-The tax treatment of surviving qualifying cohabitants is as relevant now as when we first raised by the Law Society in its Budget Submission of 2014.
+The tax treatment of surviving qualifying cohabitants is as relevant now as when it was first raised by the Law Society in our Budget Submission in 2014.
 There is an anomaly regarding the taxation of financial dependant cohabitants where provision is made either by agreement or by a court order.
-Effectively, the current legislation encourages parties to litigate as the tax treatment is less onerous on those who proceed to court, rather than through agreement.
+Effectively, the current legislation encourages parties to litigate as the tax treatment is less onerous on those who proceed to Court, rather than through agreement.
 We see no policy rationale for the distinction and set out the issue in more detail at section 1.2 of the attached Appendix.